vbn94/Python-UKTC/README.md

 # Python-UKTC
-Data stricture and algorithms with Python course
+Data structure and algorithms with Python course